landOfTigers/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * validation set accuracy of 0.950
 * test set accuracy of 0.939

 The first architecture I chose was the original LeNet function from the character recognition lesson.
 I saw this well-tested, strong model as a good starting point.
 With this, I could achieve an accuracy of around 80% in the first shot.
 As this model was overfitting the training set, I took some measures which I already discussed earlier in this report (grayscale images as input, adding a dropout layer after each layer of the network, augmenting the input data).

 Furthermore I experimented with different batch epoch and keep-probability values and stuck to the ones that gave me the best results.
+My observation is that the model performs better with lower batch sizes and more epochs than the original design.
+I tested batch sizes from 16 to 128 in multiples of two steps and found 32 to be the best value.
+I increased the epoch size from 10 to 15 when I noticed that the model wasn't done training after 10 epochs.

+The key factor in reducing the overfitting (around ten per cent lower validation than training accuracy) was to introduce dropout layers, not only after the first convolutional layer, like I did in the beginning, but after each one of the layers in the network.
+In doing so, I had to increment the keep-probability from 0.5 to 0.8, otherwise the performance of the network would deteriorate in general (meaning that the even training accuracy went down significantly).

+I used an Adam optimizer, which means that the learning rate for a weight is divided by a moving average of recent gradients for that weight.
+This way, the model trains faster as compared to stochastic gradient descent.

 ### Test a Model on New Images